getbubblenow/javicle/README.md

       "upscale": "8",                  // upscale factor. upscaling the image results in a smoother pan, but a longer encode, default is 8
-      "width": "1024",                 // width of output video "height": "768"                  // height of output video }
+      "width": "1024",                 // width of output video "height": "768"                  // height of output video },
+    {
+      "operation": "letterbox",        // name of the operation "creates": "boxed1",             // asset it creates
+      "source": "ken1",                // source asset
+      "width": "source.width * 1.5",   // make it wider
+      "height": "source.height * 0.9", // and shorter
+      "color": "AliceBlue"             // default is black. can be a hex value (0xff0000 for red) or a color name from here: https://ffmpeg.org/ffmpeg-utils.html#color-syntax
+    }
   ]
 }